-the time that resources spend on actually handling the case
+the time that resources spend on actually handling the case Waiting time:

-Waiting time:

-the time that a case spends in idle mode (e.g., it includes queueing time due to unavailability of resources to handle the case)
+the time that a case spends in idle mode (e.g., it includes queueing time due to unavailability of resources to handle the case) Time objectives One can aim to reduce the average cycle time or to reduce the maximal cycle time or to meet a cycle time negotiated with the customer 2.
+Finance Cost, turnover, yield or revenue are all concerned with finance-related performance dimensions.

-2. Finance

-Cost, turnover, yield or revenue are all concerned with finance related performance dimensions.

 A yield increase may have the same effect as a cost decrease w.r.t. the organization profit.
 Business process redesign is typically concerned with cost.

+Aggregation functions

 There are several types of cost: cost of production, of delivery, of human resources, ...

 Each type can be refined into performance measures by selecting an aggregation function such as: count, average, variance, minimum, maximum, ...

 Example: average delivery cost per item

-Cost
+Cost types Fixed cost: